 The online grocery business is booming, with mega chains such as Whole Foods and Stop & Shop adding thousands of delivery positions to their ranks to meet the increased demand of digital orders.

 Grocery delivery services have been a lifeline for consumers who can’t easily run to the supermarket and stock up.
-Reducing foot traffic in stores is also smart for social distancing, health experts from the CDC say.
 That said, sitting at home and clicking to fill a virtual cart isn’t quite the same as selecting fresh items in person.
 Online, it's not possible to stroll through the produce department and say, “The asparagus looks super crisp and green this week; let me grab some for dinner tomorrow,” or “Huh, I’ve never seen that variety of apple before—let’s buy a few and see how they taste.”

 A modern crop of produce delivery services, many subscription-based, say they specialize in that sense of serendipity and surprise, with boxed assortments of fruits and vegetables that vary based on region, season, and weekly yields of local farms.
 If you’re getting bored with your standing supermarket order, these online fruit and veggie purveyors might feed you some fresh ideas.